norwayonyx/onyx-misc/README.md

 # 📚 Resources

-A collection of guides for me and my friends.
+A collection of guides/tips/etc for me and my friends.

 ## Audio streaming